jessvasq/jessvasq/README.md

 ---

-I'm Jess! 👩‍💻 I'm a recent graduate with a solid foundation in full stack software development.
+I'm Jess! 👩‍💻 I'm a software engineer with a solid foundation in full stack software development.
 I'm passionate about developing high-quality and visually appealing apps.Excited to continue learning new technologies and make meaningful contributions to deliver scalable and efficient products.

 <div align='center'>